top of page

 Teaching Journey & International Experience

-Over the past three decades, I have taught music and the creative arts in schools across Europe, the Middle East, Asia, and Africa.
-My career has taken me from newly established community schools to some of the world’s most recognized international institutions, where I have served as Music Teacher, Head of Music, and Head of Fine Arts.
+Over the past three decades, my work in music education has taken me across Europe, the Middle East, Asia, and Africa.
+I have taught in a wide range of school contexts, from newly established community schools to leading international institutions, serving as Music Teacher, Head of Music, and Head of Fine Arts.

 Phorms Süd Berlin Zehlendorf – Berlin, Germany